tetloose/tetloose-wp/Docs/Wordpress/shared-fields.md

 # Shared fields

-ACF can get a bit out of control when you have lots of pages and posts all using different fields.
+ACF can get a bit out of control when you have lots of pages and posts all using different fields and most of the time they are duplicated.

 The clone field is a great way to get around this.
-There is a custom page type called Shared Fields, this is used as a blank page, so we can create fields that never get shown on the backend.
+There is a custom page type called Shared Fields, this is used as a blank page, so we can assign fields to it that never get shown on the backend.

 We can then clone these hidden fields into all the other fields.